BettyHoPro/drawlogy-clinic1/README.md

 1. **Simple File Storage:** Upload/download/remove files
 2. **Note Management:** Add/update/remove text notes

-Plus we are responsible for developing the server, website, and tests.
+Plus we are responsible for developing the server, website, and tests. we Use Java Spring Boot MVC and Maven for the backend

+## Login Page
+this the part that both patients and psychologists can log in to the system and patient can upload their drwaings as well as psychologists can download the file and write down note for them.

-## Starter Project
+## Login Page
-A senior developer is assigned to be your tech lead and mentor, and they put together a starter project for you.
-It's a Maven project configured for all the dependencies the project requires, though you should feel free to add any additional dependencies you might require.
-[You can download or clone the starter repository here](https://github.com/udacity/nd035-c1-spring-boot-basics-project-starter/tree/master/starter/cloudstorage).

-Your tech lead already designed a database schema for the project and has added it to the `src/main/resources` directory.
-That means you don't have to design the database, only develop the Java code to interact with it.

-Your tech lead also created some HTML templates from the design team's website mockups, and they placed them in the `src/main/resources/templates` folder.
-These are static pages right now, and you have to configure them with Thymeleaf to add functionality and real data from the server you develop.
-You may also have to change them to support testing the application.

-From the link above, you can download the starter code and open it as a Maven project in IntelliJ.
+Consist of Three Tab one for normal user to upload their drawings, second tab is for psychologists to put note for each drwaing and the third tab is for administration tasks like managing the accounts username and passwords.

 ## Requirements and Roadmap
-Your tech lead is excited to work with you and has laid out a development roadmap with requirements and milestones.
-They tell you that there are three layers of the application you need to implement:

-1. The back-end with Spring Boot
-2. The front-end with Thymeleaf
+1. a drawing in jpg, png, or docx
+2. some registered psychologists
 3. Application tests with Selenium

 ### The Back-End